 Y3 sponsor renewals at premium$50K-$75K Founding

-Y3 multi-event Founding packages$150K-$250K (range where original $200K fits)
+Y3 multi-market Founding packages$150K-$250K (range where original $200K fits)

 08 · Roadmap